David Copperfield

 The novel starts very quickly with David's birth and the travails of his childhood.
 It follows—so honestly and naturally that the plot seems to write itself—through his various persecutions by elders to his adolescent introduction into the lower rungs of society amid the poor fishermen on the coast and the poverty-stricken Micawber family in the city.
 Dickens appears not be writing this at all but reporting it as it happens.
 The reader has no time to consider how well the story is told but is swept along on a tide of anxiety and hope.

-But then, as the boy becomes a young man, starts making choices and moves up the rungs, we begin to see Dickens pulling strings.
+But then, as the boy becomes a young man, starts making choices and moves up in the world, we begin to see Dickens pulling strings.
 We notice how everything works out so handily with all the good characters in the novel, how they all immediately love each other and come together so easily to oppose the evil characters.

 We notice Dickens consciously tugging at the heart over the fate of David's objects of affection, Dora and Emily.
 (Why David is attracted to the bubble-headed Dora in the first place is a mystery to me, and the whole drawn-out, melodramatic subplot of the search for the eloped Emily causes me to skip entire pages in boredom.)